google/graphicsfuzz/docs/android-notes.md

 `adb: failed to install myapp.apk: Failure [INSTALL_FAILED_ALREADY_EXISTS: Attempt to re-install com.example.myapp without first uninstalling.]`

-In that case, you will have to uninstall first the app first, using:
+The app should still have installed correctly, but to be safe you can uninstall the app first, using:

 `adb uninstall com.example.myapp`

 Note that the package name (e.g. `com.example.myapp`) can be found in the error message.

-You can use the following one-liner to reinstall an APK (the output of uninstall is silenced because on some devices it may be quite verbose if the app is not already installed):
+You can use the following one-liner to reinstall an APK (silencing the uninstall output, which can be quite verbose if the app is not already installed):

-`adb uninstall com.example.myapp > /dev/null 2>&1 ; adb install myapp.apk`
+`adb uninstall com.example.myapp >/dev/null 2>&1 ; adb install myapp.apk`

 ## Multiple devices plugged at the same time